RajSDE/Java/JavaArrayList/Readme.md

     System.out.println(cars);
 ```
 #### `add(int index, E element)`
+It is used to insert the specified element at the specified position in a list.
 ```

 List<String> colors = new ArrayList<>();
 colors.add("red");          // ["red"]
 colors.add("blue");         // ["red" , "blue"]